 Goodbye to the Rig!

 Anyway, David Cameron was not the only person with a big career change on Friday!
 It was my last day at my current school after eight years.
 And what a strange feeling it was.
 I have had some really great times and opportunities there, and I have met and worked with some fantastic people.
-And then there were other times, and other people!
 The whole day was a big goodbye culminating in my Leavers' Presentation in front of all the staff which was just lovely.
 I'm totally embarrassed by the generosity of my colleagues and also by lovely thank you notes and gifts from parents and pupils.
-I remained dry-eyed however, because I was mainly focused on ensuring that my last term as Principal Teacher should end smoothly, and I let out a deep sigh of relief as the last pupil safely left the building!
+I remained dry-eyed however, because I was mainly focused on ensuring that my last term as Principal Teacher and part-time Depute Head should end smoothly, and I let out a deep sigh of relief as the last pupil safely left the building!

 Today was a proud day indeed in the Anderson family - Alasdair's graduation day!
 The whole day was an absolute pleasure.
 The Anderson men all looked very smart; Alasdair was resplendent in his kilt and when I saw him in his robes I was overcome by how handsome he looked.
-Chanel was adorable in a lovely black and white dress and Cat was beautiful in blue - her hair was absolutely stunning in long spiral curls like a princess.
+Chanel was gorgeous in a lovely black and white dress and Cat was beautiful in blue - her hair was absolutely stunning in long spiral curls like a princess.
+Grandma also looked very smart and she was delighted to be at her grandson's graduation.
 It was amazing to think that Ally was graduating in Bute Hall just like his Dad did thirty-three years ago - I remember it like it was yesterday!
 We sang Gaudeamus Igitur as the Principal and the Senate entered.
 I felt so proud of Ally as he went up to get his degree; for me the most moving part of the ceremony was when all of the families broke into applause as the new graduates filed out of the hall at the end.
 Their exit was accompanied by the organist rousingly playing the theme to Star Wars which somehow felt very appropriate and inspiring!

 After some photos in the quads and cloisters we made our way to the garden behind Professors' Square for the Law reception.
 It was warm and sunny and just such a happy occasion.
 Grandma did very well with the walk from there to Ashton Lane where we met Christine and Gerry, who were having a coffee sitting outside in the sunshine.